Fits in dogs

 Teething, especially when changing the canine teeth, will sometimes produce fits in susceptible puppies.
 These usually disappear when the second teeth come down.
 Such fits may be confused with those produced by round worms, which frequently cause trouble at about this age.
 At teething time the administration of tablets containing calcium gluconate and vitamin D may be helpful.

-In a recent survey, Dr. Phyllis G. Croft discussed 26o cases of fits in dogs, and recorded electroencephalograms from each.
+In a survey, Dr. Phyllis G. Croft discussed 26o cases of fits in dogs, and recorded electroencephalograms from each.
 From the results it was assumed that 167 of the 260 affected dogs examined were effected with epilepsy.
 The ages ranged from one to ten years, more often between one and three years.
 The incidence diminished from the fourth to the ninth years with a slight rise again atten years.
 All the common breeds appear to have been represented.
+Dr Croft did great work on this subject and has always supported a UK based charity for epileptic dogs

 The more characteristic symptom is the position of the head, drawn usually down on one side or lifted upwards and backwards.
-Apart from infection conveyed by ear mites, the possible presence of one or more rapidly burrowing barley grass awns must always be borne in mind.
+Apart from infection conveyed by ear mites, the possible presence of one or more rapidly burrowing barley grass awns ( more commonly referred to as grassseeds) must always be borne in mind.

 Fits due to ear mites may be seen occasionally in puppies, only a few months old, that have obtained them from the ears of the mother.